KNIH

 KNIH (970 AM) is a radio station licensed to Paradise, Nevada and serves the Las Vegas Valley.
 The station is owned and operated by Relevant Radio, Inc. and broadcasts a Roman Catholic religious radio format, including call-in shows, discussions and broadcasts of the Catholic mass.
-The call letters refer to Nevada Immaculate Heart.
+The call letters refer to "Nevada Immaculate Heart".

 The station broadcasts at 5000 watts by day.
-But to avoid interfering with other stations on AM 970, it reduces power at night to 500 watts.
+To avoid interfering with other stations on AM 970, it reduces power at night to 500 watts.
 The transmitter is located off South Rainbow Boulevard near West Landberg Avenue in Las Vegas.

 History

 Early years

-On February 21, 1962, the station first signed on the air as KVEG for "Las VEGas."
+On February 21, 1962, the station first signed on the air as KVEG, for Las Vegas.
 It started as a daytime only radio station, powered at just 500 watts and signing off each day at sunset.
 In the 1980s, the station was authorized to broadcast around the clock, using a directional antenna at all times and increasing daytime power to 5000 watts.